 With a family background in viticulture, joining the wine business was the realisation of a long held ambition.
 His taste in wine is broad and eclectic and his enthusiasm lies in demystifying the complexities of the world of wine.
 He became a Master of Wine in 2013.

-Holidays are often based upon visiting different wineries around the world and trying out the local wine with regional dishes.
+Wine is not just work for Katie: holidays are often based upon visiting different wineries around the world and trying out the local wine with regional dishes.

-He has also travelled extensively in the wine-roducing regions of the world including France, Germany, Italy and Australia and has written a monthly wine column for a French lifestyle magazine, “Living France”.
+He has also travelled extensively in the wine-producing regions of the world including France, Germany, Italy and Australia and has written a monthly wine column for a French lifestyle magazine, “Living France”.
 As well as his responsibilities on the management front, Nicholas is also part of a small team which buys the new Bordeaux vintage every year for BBR globally.

 Nicholas was appointed Commandeur D’Honneur de L’Ordre du Bontemps, Medoc et Graves – Sauternes & Barsac, in June 2005 in Bordeaux, in recognition of services to Bordeaux and Chevalier de Tastevins in Burgundy in December 2006.